Venture Launch Pathway is an experiential learning opportunity for MBA students.

 TEP teams that conclude that their technology represents a highly attractive commercial opportunity may go on to enroll in New Venture Planning, the Lundquist College of Business's fall term graduate business planning course, is where the business models of startups begin to take shape.
 In this course, teams take their ideas—that may come from summer projects, unique technologies and opportunities they’ve found in the community, or their own passions—and break them down into the basic building blocks of a business.
 New Venture Planning applies the latest in Business Model thinking and Lean Startup methodologies to enable students to evaluate their business model feasibility.
 In transitioning to this phase, TEP venture team memberships may change to add specific expertise or to account for other gaps.
 In addition, teams of students with their own business ideas can also enter New Venture Planning.
 Within the framework of the low-risk university setting, students will have the opportunity to engage customers, suppliers, and experts in the market area in primary research and apply their findings within their groups to build professional business plans and investor presentations for launching the new venture.
 Throughout this experiential process, the up to eight teams are supported by faculty and several outside mentors, who all emphasize the value of the strategic planning process.

 Venture Startup I and II (MGMT 609)

 In the remaining weeks of winter term and spring term, the most successful teams might be invited to represent UO in Venture Startup.
 In this phase, team memberships often change as teams evaluate their personnel gaps.
-Only those who have taken the Venture Quest will be eligible to participate in Venture Startup.
+Only those who have participated in New Venture Planning will be eligible to participate in Venture Startup.